9dots/9dots.io-pages/Oo4ZqNz.md

 published: true
 type: lesson
 title: Aluminum Foil Boats
-blurb: "Student will design and construct a boat using only aluminum foil #NGSS-5-PS2-1 #NGSS-MS-ETS1-1 #NGSS-MS-ETS1-3"
+blurb: Student explore concepts of buoyancy and density then design a boat using only aluminum foil that successfully carries the most weight
 org: 9dots
 id: "9dots-Oo4ZqNz"
 attachments: